aws-samples/amazon-documentdb-samples/blogs/docdb-springboot/README.md

 ## Update Configuration

-To connect to Amazon DocumentDB cluster, you specify the connection URI string in the application.properties file located in the src/main/resources folder.
+To connect to Amazon DocumentDB cluster, you specify the connection URI string in the application.properties file located in the `blogs/docdb-springboot/src/main/resources` folder.

-1. Add connection URI to the application.properties file.
+1. Add Amazon DocumentDB connection URI to the application.properties file.
 Key for the connection URI is `spring.data.mongodb.uri`.
 Make sure your copied connection string is in below format.
-Replace <user name>, <password> and <cluster end point> with your cluster specific details.
+Replace `<user name>`, `<password>` and `<cluster end point>` with your cluster specific details.

 ```bash
 spring.data.mongodb.uri=mongodb://<user name>:<password>@<cluster end point>: 27017/?ssl=true&replicaSet=rs0&readPreference=secondaryPreferred&retryWrites=false
 ```
-Alternatively, you can also provide the connection details separately like host name, port, user name and password with corresponding property keys. e.g : ‘spring.data.mongodb.host’ or ‘spring.data.mongodb.port’, see [Common Application Properties](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#appendix.application-properties.data) for complete list of available Spring Boot parameter configuration options.
+Alternatively, you can also provide the connection details separately like host name, port, user name and password with corresponding property keys. e.g : `spring.data.mongodb.host` or `spring.data.mongodb.port`, see [Common Application Properties](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#appendix.application-properties.data) for complete list of available Spring Boot parameter configuration options.

 2. Optionally, you can also specify the database name in the `application.properties` file.